Why Employee Engagement Goals Matter – And How To Achieve Them

 • Customer acquisition and retention data

-• Customer satisfaction surveys
+• Customer satisfaction scores

-• Productivity and profitability data
+• Productivity and profitability metrics

 Employee Engagement Best Practices